 Patience.
 The lemon curd filling can take anywhere from 8-10 minutes to thicken over low heat.
 If it hasn't thickened by this point, increase the heat to medium and continue to whisk until it does.

 Press Through a Mesh Sieve.
 This isn't a required step, but I do recommend it to remove any little lumps or zest that decided to stick around.
 Do this over a mixing bowl.

 Cover with Plastic Wrap and Chill.
 Place the plastic wrap directly on top of the lemon curd.
 Let it chill covered in the refrigerator for a minimum of 1 hour, or my preference, overnight.

 Storing.
 I like to store my leftover lemon curd filling in one of my canning jars, but any tightly sealed jar will be perfect.

 Additional Ways to Use Lemon Curd Filling

-With this recipe you will have some leftover lemon curd filling—which is totally not a bad thing—so here are some ways you can enjoy it!
+With this lemon macarons recipe, you will have some leftover lemon curd filling—which is totally not a bad thing—so here are some ways you can enjoy it!

-- Cakes - makes a great filling for vanilla cakes!
-Pipe a border of buttercream around the top of the cake layer, then fill the center with lemon curd.
+- Cakes - make a great filling for vanilla cakes!
+Pipe a buttercream border around the top of the cake layer, then fill the center with lemon curd.

 - Cupcakes - fill the center of the cupcake with the lemon curd filling, then top with buttercream.
 A great recipe for this would be my Small Batch Vanilla Cupcakes!